VascoPires04/VascoPires04/README.md

 ### Fertagus Alert System

-A real-time alert app for Portugal’s Fertagus rail service to mantain users up to date with possible problems, deployed on Vercel:
+A real-time alert app for Portugal’s Fertagus rail service to mantain users up to date with possible problems, deployed on Render:

 * React front-end with animated UI
 * FastAPI & Python backend providing alert feeds